Neeraj Dangi

-Neeraj Dangi is an Indian politician from Rajasthan.
+Neeraj Dangi (born 4 November 1970) is an Indian politician from Rajasthan.
 He was elected to the Rajya Sabha, upper house of the Parliament of India from Rajasthan in the June 2020 Rajya sabha elections as an Indian National Congress candidate.

 Neeraj Dangi is son of Late Dinesh Dangi, ex-Minister of State (Rajasthan).

 Political life

 He has been associated with Congress for the last 25 years.
 At present, he is a General Secretary of Rajasthan Pradesh Congress Committee.
 He is well known for his strong eloquent speaking ability, intelligence, and abilities to mobilize public, colleagues and subordinates.
 He has a healthy relationship with the majority of the key leaders in the state.

 Despite having lost the Assembly elections by a negligible margin, Neeraj Dangi put continuous hard work in developing region of his constituency.
 As a result, developmental works of more than 4 billion were performed during Congress government in five years i.e. 2008–2013.

-Neeraj Dangi belongs to Meghwal community.

 Neeraj Dangi, completed his degree in Civil Engineering from National Institute of Technology Karnataka.

-Personal life

-Neeraj Dangi was born on 4 February 1970 to Dinesh Dangi and Briju Devi Dangi in Jaipur, Rajasthan.